aryn-ai/sycamore/docs/source/sycamore/get_started/ai_configuration.md

 ## Aryn Partitioner

 The Aryn Partitioner is the recommended way to process PDF documents in Sycamore, and it uses a state-of-the-art, open source deep learning AI model trained on 80k+ enterprise documents.
-By default, it's configured to use the [Aryn Partitioning Service](https://sycamore.readthedocs.io/en/stable/aryn_cloud/aryn_partitioning_service.html), and you will need to set your API key.
+By default, it's configured to use the [Aryn DocParse](https://docs.aryn.ai/quickstart), and you will need to set your API key.
 You can sign-up for free [here](https://www.aryn.ai/get-started) to get an API key for the service.

 ## LLM-based Transforms